mchmilevski/phonebook-backend/README.md

 7. Using middlewares for error handling
 8. Implement validation for each data entry
 9. Added ESlint with some basic rules
 10. Structuring the backend app in order to use the Node.js best practices
+11. Writing tests for the backend.
+Test the entire application through its REST API